-Today, in an online event held exclusively for members of the press, Amazon announced a slew of new devices, including a new entry-level media streamer, the $30 .
+Today, in an online event held exclusively for members of the press, Amazon announced a slew of new devices, including a new entry-level media streamer, the $30 Fire TV Stick Lite.

-It joins a, the price of which remains $40.
+It joins a new version of the existing Fire TV Stick, the price of which remains $40.
 Both devices can pre-ordered today and will start shipping on September 30.

 Amazon also announced a new version of the regular Fire TV Stick.

 Amazon claims it’s 50% more powerful than the previous generation which was updated in 2019, and the new model now supports both

 In fact, Amazon also announced that it will be reducing in-use energy consumption of all of its Echo and Fire TV devices.
 New models come equipped with the feature, but some existing models will receive the update as an over-the-air upgrade via the